Immofinanz: History

-In March 2020, CEO Oliver Schumy stepped down as a board member, and in April 2020, Ronny Pecik was appointed as a board member and CEO as of the 4th May for a three-year term.
+In March 2020, CEO Oliver Schumy left the management board, and in April 2020 Ronny Pecik was appointed as a board member and CEO for a three-year term, effective 4 May.

-In June 2020, Immofinanz conducted a capital increase of around 356 million Euros, citing it as an investment for the future and a "strengthening of the capital base in the context of the Corona pandemic."
-However, the Interessensverband für Anleger (IVA) criticized the capital increase as a "hasty night-time action."
-The shares were allegedly issued well below their book value, benefiting institutional investors and Immofinanz CEO Ronny Pecik at the expense of small investors.
+In June 2020, the company carried out a capital increase of around €356 million.
+While Immofinanz described the move as an investment in the future and a "strengthening of the capital base amid the coronavirus pandemic," the Austrian Interest Association for Investors (IVA) criticized the capital increase as a "hasty overnight action."
+The shares were reportedly issued well below book value, allegedly benefiting institutional investors and Immofinanz CEO Ronny Pecik at the expense of retail shareholders.

 In June 2021, Ronny Pecik resigned as CEO.